 What are the employment opportunities?

-- This course qualifies learners to work in Childcare and Montessori settings as a Supervisor/Manager.
+- The ELC Stage 2 Advanced Certificate equips you to work in Early Learning and Care and Montessori settings as a Supervisor/Manager.

 - There is a strong tradition of graduates of this course gaining employment as Special Needs Assistants in schools.

 - In addition, this course provides a good platform for studying related degree programmes, which can then be used to apply for postgraduate teaching programmes.

 If you complete a QQI major award with Kerry College, you may use your results to progress to third level (University, Technological University or Institute of Technology).
 You should check individual university websites for specific entry criteria for courses.

 There is a separate section on the CAO application for applying using your QQI results from Kerry College in the same way you use your Leaving Certificate results.
 You may also apply under the QQI Higher Education Links Scheme (HELS).
 A limited number of places are available each year.

 See the following links for further information (all open in a new page).

 This award will provide students with opportunities to transfer and progress to programmes leading to higher education and training awards at Level 7 and Level 8.
 It will ensure eligibility to apply for advanced entry to year 2 of a limited number of Early Childhood Care and Education degrees such as;